Home

-Decorating with Color is about Choosing the Right Color Scheme
+Decorating With Color - Choosing the Right Color Scheme

 Decorating with color really adds character to a home.
 Color can have an affect on our mood and the overall theme of a room.